 Each continuous monitoring station is equipped with a YSI 6600 or YSI EXO sonde.
 Beginning in 2004, all YSI 6600 data sondes were equipped with Extended Deployment Systems (EDS).
 The EDS has a wiper system that allows the continuous monitoring sondes to be deployed for longer periods of time without suffering a degradation of data quality as a result of biofouling.
 Starting in 2007, some instruments were converted from EDS to the V2 model, which supports four optical ports.
-Between 2009 and 2015, all sondes used for Continuous Monitoring utilized V2 technology.
+Between 2009 and 2015, all sondes used for continuous monitoring utilized V2 technology.
 In addition to chlorophyll fluorescence and turbidity, the additional two optical ports may be configured for 6150 optical dissolved oxygen and blue-green algal probes.
 Beginning in 2014, new EXO model instruments were purchased to replace older YSI 6600 models as the SWM Program began to transition to this newer technology.
 All EXO sondes have a central wiper system and a copper-alloy sensor guard which will further reduce biofouling and associated degradation of data quality.
 Each continuous monitoring sonde records nine water quality parameters every 15 minutes.
 The nine water quality parameters measured continuously are water temperature, specific conductance, salinity (calculated from specific conductance and temperature), dissolved oxygen, turbidity (NTU/FNU), fluorescence and total chlorophyll (estimated from fluorescence), pH, and depth.
-During 2018, in addition to the nine parameters, 6600 sondes at two sites (Budds Landing and Williston Lake Pier) will be used to measure blue-green algal concentrations in cells/mL and Relative Fluorescence Units (RFUs).
-EXO sondes that will be deployed at sites on the Patapsco, Potomac, and Wicomico Rivers, Upper Central Chesapeake Bay (CB3MH), Middle Central Chesapeake Bay (CB4MH), and Lower Central Chesapeake Bay (CB5MH) may also be configured with total algal sensors that measure both chlorophyll a and blue-green algal concentrations in μg/L and RFU.
+EXO sondes that will be deployed at sites on the Bush, Patapsco, Patuxent, Potomac, and Wicomico Rivers, and Lower Central Chesapeake Bay (CB5MH) may also be configured with total algal sensors that measure both chlorophyll a and blue-green algal concentrations in μg/L and RFU.

 Since 2008, sonde sensors have been wrapped in copper tape (2" diameter; 3.5 mm thickness) to inhibit biological growth.
 Starting in 2010, several sondes have also been equipped with anti-fouling probes and probe guards that utilize copper housings to further reduce biological growth on sensors.
 Continuous monitoring sondes are positioned in the water column in either a floating configuration that suspends the sonde at some distance below the surface (usually 1-meter), or in an anchored configuration that fixes the sonde at some distance above the bottom (usually 0.3m or 0.5m above bottom).
 The sonde is positioned in the water column in either a floating configuration or a fixed configuration depending on the geographic area being monitored, the monitoring goals for that segment, and the total water depth at a particular site.
-One exception to this configuration is the water quality vertical profiler, which will be deployed in Harris Creek.
-The vertical profiler lowers a YSI 6600 sonde into the water column and takes a water quality reading every 0.5 meters.